Wednesday, May 28, 2025

 Chicago P.D.
 "Vows"

-After Chief Reid disbands the intelligence unit, Voight, who observes the office being packed up (including Al's belongings), gathers everyone (even Torres, who had been in jail) at a secret location to strategize how to stop Reid.
+After Chief Reid disbands the Intelligence Unit, Voight, who observes the office being packed up, gathers everyone (even Torres, who had been in jail) at a secret location to strategize how to stop Reid.

-Just as Burgess and Ruzek meet with Otero's son, the situation takes an unexpected turn when there's an attempt on his life, but fortunately, he manages to escape unscathed.
-Voight quickly rushes to the scene to ensure that all bullets and any evidence are cleaned up.
-It's almost like we're seeing the Voight from his earlier days, and it doesn't end there.
+Just as Burgess and Ruzek meet with Otero's son, an unexpected attempt is made on the son's life, but he fortunately escapes unscathed.
+Voight quickly rushes to the scene to clean up all the evidence, a classic move that hearkens back to his earlier days.
+This doesn't end there.

 As the tension escalates, Voight is called in for questioning by the higher-ups.
 At that moment, Reid arrives, only to be shot by Otero's son before being subdued.
-Voight finds himself reluctantly trying to keep Reid alive (if you can say that), and in a poignant moment before Reid's passing, he claims that Voight is worse than he is.
-After Otero's son gives the detectives information about Reid and brings in Reid's associate (the one who gave Otero up to Reid), information as well, which leads both of them to make a deal and be released.
+Voight finds himself reluctantly trying to keep Reid alive, and in a poignant moment before Reid's passing, he claims that Voight is worse than he is.
+After Otero's son provides the detectives with information about Reid, he and Reid's associate make a deal and are subsequently released.

 Regarding the #BurzekWedding, it is what it is.
-Am I disappointed with how everything unfolded?
-It would have been wonderful to hear their vows and learn about when they fell in love, or something along those lines.
-Also, wouldn't it have been great to have just a couple more minutes of this beautiful wedding, and even get a taste of the party?
+I would have loved to hear their vows and learn about when they fell in love.
+Also, would it be great to have just a couple more minutes of this beautiful wedding and even get a taste of the party?

 Overall, I give this episode a 9.5/10.

 What did you think of the season finale of One Chicago?
 What were your favorite or least favorite moments?
-Are you looking forward to the new season in the fall?
+Are you looking forward to the new fall season?
 Leave a comment.

 Catch up on recaps, previews, and more of #OneChicago.